spacetelescope/stpsf/docs/installation.rst

 .. note::

-   This is entirely optional, but you may wish to sign up to the mailing list ``webbpsf-users@maillist.stsci.edu``.
+   This is entirely optional, but you may wish to sign up to the mailing list ``stpsf-users@maillist.stsci.edu``.
 This is a very low-traffic moderated announce-only list, to which we will periodically post announcements of updates to this software.

-   To subscribe, visit  the `maillist.stsci.edu server <https://maillist.stsci.edu/scripts/wa.exe?SUBED1=Webbpsf-users&A=1>`_
+   To subscribe, visit  the `maillist.stsci.edu server <https://maillist.stsci.edu/scripts/wa.exe?SUBED1=STPSF-users&A=1>`_

 ..
 NOTE: installation with conda is unavailable as of v1.1.0. uncomment and edit the following section once it's back.